Congratulations to EE Pathways, formerly Exercise Express, on a successful rebranding event on March 31, 2023.

 The Health Foundation’s investment in the work of We Are 1 has proven to be imperative and impactful in 2021 as they reached nearly 2,000 community members — serving hot meals and distributing food to hundreds more through their Grill and Chill Community Cookouts and Lunch Da Block activities.
 In addition, more than 120 youth took part in boot camp and mentoring programs and benefitted from in-school supports and services in several local schools.

-The community of migrant workers in Wayne and Livingston Counties faces numerous threats to health and well-being, such as discrimination, language barriers, poverty, labor exploitation, housing and food insecurities, and anxieties over family separation or other stressors related to immigration status.
+Grappling with numerous threats to health and well-being, such as discrimination, language barriers, poverty, labor exploitation, housing and food insecurities, and anxieties over family separation or other stressors related to immigration status.

 Additionally, many migrant workers are at an elevated risk for adverse COVID outcomes due to status as essential workers, higher density living conditions, barriers to accessing public health information, testing and healthcare, as well as social services or COVID relief resources.
 These adversities contribute to disproportionate experiences of trauma, mental health concerns, and public health needs.
-Despite the many challenges, this community finds remarkable resilience in their rich cultural heritage and social and religious ties.

 The Latino Migrant Ministry operating through Our Lady of Guadalupe Church and in partnership with Nazareth College, seeks to support, sustain, and grow the quality of the essential services and supports provided for the members of these marginalized, often isolated communities of farm workers and their families.